geb/geb-talks/talks/devoxx/src/slides/06-async.md

 ## “Continuous Optimist”

-Wind up the timeout value on the CI server…
+Wind up the timeout value on the CI server.

 `GebConfig.groovy`: